You are here

 2. Skills-based mid-level resume

-This resume is good for those at the managerial level.
+This resume is good for those at the managerial level and above.
 Once you have a significant amount of experience, it might be tedious and time-consuming for a hiring manager to read through every position you’ve held – this gives you the chance to highlight your most relevant experience and skill sets.
 Focus on the roles that are most relevant to the role you are aspiring to, and those in which you've felt you've given the best performance.

 3. Executive-level resume

-When your updated resume leads to an interview, start preparing for it by practcing your answers to common interview questions, along with coming up with your own to ask the potential employers.
+When your updated resume leads to an interview, start preparing for it by practicing your answers to common interview questions, along with coming up with your own to ask the potential employers.
 Starting reading up on questions to ask in a job interview to prepare for the next step.
 Being well prepared will help you stand out from the other interviewees, all vying for the same job.

 Meanwhile, why sit around and wait for the call?
 Check out more available jobs in Singapore.
 Your dream job is nearer than you think.